Foreshadowing is a literary device used to make the reader wonder. It gives the story a sense of mystery or anticipation. It can also create tension.

 This type of foreshadowing doesn’t have to use a gun; it could be any object.

-The reader knows that coin is significant and expects something to happen pertaining to it in the story.
-If the writer is smart, she will fulfill the reader’s expectation.
+The reader knows that the coin is significant and expects something to happen pertaining to it in the story.
+If the writer is smart, she will fulfill the reader’s expectations.

 The Prophecy

-With this type of foreshadowing, a glimpse of misfortune to come from something that happens is given to the reader.
+With this type of foreshadowing, the reader is given a glimpse of misfortune to come through something that happens.

 As an example, the albatross is a sign of good luck if seen by sailors.
 With the reader being privy to this knowledge, a sailor sees one fly over his ship at the midway point on every voyage he’s on.
 But, on this particular voyage, there is no albatross to be seen.